 Tobacco addiction, of course, is a huge health problem today.
-And many solvents and perfumes also cause serious illness.
+And many solvents and perfumes frequently cause serious illness.
 But in low doses, they aren’t as dangerous as the Black Death or malaria.
-So you can see how in centuries past, those with a tobacco attraction, or even a tobacco addiction, and/or a preference for toxic aromatics, would collect higher doses of these on their bodies and their clothing, might survive more often, and leave more offspring.
+So we can see how in centuries past, those with a preference for tobacco, or even a tobacco addiction; and/or a preference for applying toxic aromatics to their clothes & skin, might survive more often, and leave more offspring.

 Pick your poison.

 This goes to a couple of the themes of this blog.
-First, our behavior can be influenced by genetics; and second, we need to understand small evolution, the sort of biological change that is acceptable to both creationists and Darwinists.
-That is important because as the world accelerates, we need to recognize behaviors that served us in the past, but which may not serve us any more.
+First, our behavior is not controlled by genetics, but it can definitely be influenced by genetics; and second, we need to understand small evolution, the sort of biological change that is acceptable to both creationists and Darwinists.
+That is important because as the world accelerates, and as our survival pressures shift, we need to recognize behaviors that served us in the past, but which may not serve us any more.

 Anyway, think about this next time you see someone smoking, or when you put on perfume or cologne.

 Smoking skull courtesy of Pete Linforth.

 Van Gogh’s Skull with a Burning Cigarette and Dr. Schnabel courtesy of Wikimedia.org.